WZBSocialScienceCenter/germalemma/README.md

 * 'ADJ...' (adjectives)
 * 'ADV...' (adverbs)

-All other POS tags will result in a `ValueError` so you should wrap the call to `find_lemma` in a *try-except block*.
+**All other POS tags will result in a `ValueError` so you should wrap the call to `find_lemma` in a *try-except block*.**

 ## Accuracy

-Using 90% of the TIGER corpus as lemmata dictionary and the remaining 10% as test data, GermaLemma finds out the correct lemma for about **84%** of all nouns, verbs, adjectives and adverbs, **when the [*Pattern*](http://www.clips.ua.ac.be/pattern) package is installed**.
-Without *Pattern*, about **71%** accuracy can be achieved.
-Run `evaluate_germalemma.py` to see the exact results and see [this blog post](https://datascience.blog.wzb.eu/2017/05/19/lemmatization-of-german-language-text/) for more information.
+GermaLemma's accuracy was evaluated using a sample of 696 POS tagged and manually lemmatized words from a sample of paragraphs from proceedings of the European Parliament, Goethe's "Werther", Kafka's "Verwandlung" and a news article from the website of the WZB (see samples in folder "eval_texts").

+**Under the assumption that the POS tag is correct** (only those words were selected), GermaLemma finds the correct lemma in 99.43% of the cases.
+For comparison, *Pattern* achieved 95.11% for the same sample.

 ## Requirements